 Teachers play a crucial role at any age in a person’s life, but they have the most influence during childhood.
 A teacher teaches the basics of every academic subject and life to young kids.
 To accomplish such a big feat, a teacher should be skilled, experienced, a good listener, supporting, understanding, and always ready to guide students.
-A good teacher creates interest in learning, teaches good interpersonal skills, enhances creativity, and helps identify interests and talent in a student.
+A good teacher creates interest in learning, teaches good interpersonal skills, enhances creativity, and helps identify interests in a student.
 Such exceptional goals can be achieved by a very effective technique called mind mapping.

 What is mind mapping?

 According to Tony Buzan (2000), mind mapping is an application that gives us meaningful information to understand in a simple way.
 The mind mapping technique helps in processing information logically and imaginatively by constructing a diagram in the brain.
 It is an essential attribute for teachers in the current time.
 The technique is easily adaptable, and it helps both students and teachers in the classroom.

 Different formats—images, colors, words, arrows, and symbols—are used to create mind maps.
 These formats are a fun and engaging learning technique for students.

 At the same time, mind mapping helps teachers in significant ways.
 Nowadays, free online mapping software are available, which has increased teachers’ adoption of this technique.
 Mind mapping helps teachers recognize that engaging students, encouraging activity, and learning is more important than memorizing the concepts.